Muzammal-Naseer/CDA/README.md

 ## Pretrained Generators
 <p align="justify">Download pretrained adversarial generators from here to 'saved_models' folder.
 We provided one pretrained generator over this repo.<p >

+Adversarial generators are trained against following four models.
+* ResNet15
+* Inceptionv3
+* VGG19
+* VGG16
+These models are trained on ImageNet and available in Pytorch.

 ## Datasets
 * Training data: